knobs-dials/phplatex/README.md

   - code is pure JS
   - succeeded by mathJax

-- components, like iTeX for TeX to MathML, svgmath for MathML to SVG
+- components such iTeX for TeX to MathML, svgmath for MathML to SVG
-  - potentially useful for projects but not end users
+  - useful for projects but not end users directly